twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 If you lack any of these qualities, you _may_ still be able to navigate this article and the related code, but these gaps in your knowledge will likely prevent you from extending my code to support a more realistic or non-trivial scenario.
 The internet is full of great resources that will provide you will the concepts necessary to master each of these items, and I encourage you to seek out resources as needed - they are only a quick Google search away.

-My current stack often consists of Java on the server, AngularJS for all of my browser-related code, Jersey for REST API support, along with a whole host of various libraries such as jQuery, underscore, lodash, jQuery UI, and Bootstrap.
+The current stack at Widen often consists of Java on the server, AngularJS for all of our browser-related code, Jersey for REST API support, along with a whole host of various libraries such as jQuery, underscore, lodash, jQuery UI, and Bootstrap.
 When designing the underlying sample web application, which I will be discussing shortly, I had four specific goals in mind:

 1. **A new and shiny approach**.
 Instead of developing yet another AngularJS-based UI, or deferring to jQuery, or creating a Java-based endpoint server using Jersey, or doing all three, I really wanted to make use of an entirely new set of tools.
 I hoped that this would allow me to gain a new perspective and help me to evolve a bit more as a developer.